 Patients & Methods: In this prospective ongoing study, and as a part of the National Pediatric Injury & Safety Surveillance (NAPIS) program, we, in collaboration with the Beterem organization, have created a computerized system for collecting data for all the PED visits due to unintentional injuries.
 The minimal data set (MDS) is based on the WHO recommendations.
 In addition, we have used the Poisoning by Medication and by Household Agent codes.
 The population includes patients aged 0–18 years, seen in PED during 2008-2013.
 Cases of intentional injuries were excluded.

 Results: During that period, 46,840 patients of unintentional injuries were seen in the PED.
 Two hundred and forty four (244) poisoning agents were identified in 199 patients.
 In 34/199 (17%), more than 1 agent was involved.
 Drugs were involved in 97.8% of the cases.
 As expected, the majority (150/199, 75%) were under the age of 5 years.
 Surprisingly, girls were more common - 118/199 (58%), compared to only 83/199 (42%) boys.
-The most common poisoning agents were: antipyretic medications 20%.
+The most common poisoning agents were: antipyretic medications (20%).
 Most cases (80%) took place at home and the most common place outside the home was at the grandparents' home (80%).

 Conclusions: Focusing on prevention efforts of unsupervised medication ingestion with the highest hospitalization rates may efficiently impact public health.